AvatarJoshi/amazon_vine_analysis/README.md

 **Results for Paid Reviews for Musical Instruments**

-Total Number of Reviews =
+Total Number of Reviews = 59

-Number of 5-Star Reviews =
+Number of 5-Star Reviews = 34

-Percentage of 5-Star Reviews =
+Percentage of 5-Star Reviews = 57.6%

-**Results for Unpaid Reviews for Musical Instruments**
+**Results for Unpaid Reviews for Musical Instruments**\

+Total Number of Reviews = 13,480

+Number of 5-Star Reviews = 7,678

+Percentage of 5-Star Reviews = 57.0%

 ## Summary

+The code provided here is an efficient way of performing ETL using Amazon Webservices, PostgreSQL/pgAdmin, GoogleColab, and PySpark.
+In addition, the code provides basic analyses on how helpful paid and unpaid reviews are for different products.
+In my analysis, I looked more closely at how paid vs unpaid reviews differed for musical instruments.
+The results indicate that both paid and unpaid reviews achieved 5-star reviews at similar percentage of times.
+Based on this preliminary analysis, it is unclear if paying for reviews for musical instruments is actually worth the cost.
+Further analysis could be performed to determine if paid reviews help increase the number of products sold.
+This would be especially informative if both pre-review and post-review sales could be compared.